 - In 1980 a Friends of the Centre group was established as a fund-raising arm of the Committee.
 This group ran the Eltham Art & Craft Market until 1984.

 The Eltham centre plays a key role in the coordination and delivery of nationally-recognised qualifications courses and continues to have a strong emphasis on the arts.
-In 2011, an Art Studio and Training Room were built through the Federal Government’s Investing in Community Education program, providing more opportunities for skill development and social interaction.

 The North Riding Living and Learning Centre at Panton Hill was established along similar lines as the Eltham Centre in 1978 to cater for people in the rural north of the Shire.
 At first, activities were conducted in private homes until a house was provided by the Shire.